Greek Landmarks Off the Beaten Path to Visit

 Speaking of which, serious canyoneering enthusiasts will thrill to find seven via ferrata routes; as well as challenging gorges requiring specialized expertise, equipment, and access.

-Greek Landmarks Off the Beaten Path in Eastern Macedonia and Thrace
+Greek Landmarks Off the Beaten Path: Eastern Macedonia and Thrace

 The Region of Eastern Macedonia and Thrace (EMT) is in northeastern mainland Greece and shares a border with Bulgaria and Türkiye.

-Since antiquity, this traditional and rural region is deeply rooted in agriculture and viticulture.
-EMT produces its own brandy called Tsipouro, a Greek Protected Designation of Origin (PDO) spirit.
+Since antiquity, this traditional and rural region has been deeply rooted in agriculture and viticulture.
+EMT produces its own unique brandy called Tsipouro, a Greek Protected Designation of Origin (PDO) spirit.

 However, sericulture (silk) sets EMT apart from all other regions in Greece.